New Year wishes to be happier and more satisfied

 With all the loss and fear that is around at the moment, I feel the best way to find joy is to get right into the present – allowing all gloomy thoughts and emotions to drift around in the background.
 Can I let myself appreciate the softness and texture of the white tablecloth right here, rather than be taken over by anxieties about the world, going back to teach in my school, my sons going or not going back to uni?
 Using the senses to help me rest in the present.

 I must be on a lot more mailing lists this year than last, as I’m inundated with New Year posts, suggestions, free offers, so many ways to change or fix myself, that continue to flood into my devices.
 (I’m guilty of contributing to this deluge, with my offers of free mindfulness tasters coming up!).
 I felt refreshed to hear from Ten Percent Happier, one of my favourite mindfulness apps, as their approach is about letting ourselves be, with compassion – getting to know ourselves rather than trying to change ourselves, building a better relationships with ourselves rather than forcing new habits.
 When I’m feeling compassion and respect for my body, it’s easy and natural to make healthy food choices; whereas if I tell myself I mustn’t eat certain things, the rebel in me surfaces with a vengeance!

 With mindfulness meditation, it’s possible to increase our capacity for joy, gratitude and love, and and “stay balanced when chaos reigns.”
 (TPH).

 And letting go of expectations is one of the keys.

 So may your year be one of joy, gratitude and love, and a willingness to be with the ups and downs as they arise, with curiosity and kindness.
-By letting 2021 be exactly as it is, by letting ourselves be as we are, we’re more likely to make calm, wise choices and to enjoy life more.
+By letting 2021 be exactly as it is, by letting ourselves be as we are, we’re more likely to make calm, wise choices, be happier and be more satisfied with life.